 - Travel expenses (including parking charges, bus/taxi fares)

-- Medical expenses such as private physiotherapy or prescription costs
+- Medical expenses such as private physiotherapy or pain medications

 If you incurred a cost for anything directly connected to your injury, you would need to provide receipts to support your expenditure.

 Regardless of your whiplash recovery time, you could be entitled to make a claim for your injury, of which legal help could significantly boost your chances of securing compensation.

 When you are considering making a whiplash claim, you may want to retain the services of a personal injury solicitor who offers No Win No Fee terms.
 As part of this type of agreement, you’re not required to pay your lawyer unless they win your case for you.